Vietnam Airlines: Aircraft maintenance and production

 Vietnam Airlines is increasingly becoming involved in the maintenance, overhauling, and production of aircraft.
-Maintenance works are carried out by Vietnam Airlines Engineering Company (VAECO), that was established on 1 January 2009.
+Maintenance works are carried out by Vietnam Airlines Engineering Company (VAECO), which was established on 1 January 2009.
 VAECO was organized mainly upon the amalgamation of the A75 and A76 aircraft maintenance bases.
 VAECO carries out maintenance and technical services for Vietnam Airlines as well as for other airlines.
 The establishment of this company opens a new era to the aircraft maintenance field in Vietnam.
 As of 2013, VAECO was capable of performing a wide range of maintenance on many different aircraft types; this includes C-checks for the Boeing 777, Airbus A330, Airbus A320 and Airbus A321; and D-checks, the most thorough of all maintenance procedures, which are carried out on the ATR 72 and Fokker 70.

-In addition to its self maintenance facilities, Vietnam Airlines also has maintenance contracts with other airlines and maintenance organisations.
+In addition to its self-maintenance facilities, Vietnam Airlines also has maintenance contracts with other airlines and maintenance organisations.

 There are currently no production facilities in Vietnam for aircraft and spare parts.
 However, Boeing has managed to obtain 35% of the distribution market in Vietnam, and GE Aviation, in turn, supplies jet engines for the Boeing aircraft.
-For the future, conversely, Vietnam Airlines is planning to build a maintenance factory in conjunction with Rolls-Royce and other companies.
+In the future, conversely, Vietnam Airlines is planning to build a maintenance factory in conjunction with Rolls-Royce and other companies.
 It has also signed a memorandum of understanding with EADS, a pan-European aerospace and defence corporation, that would let the corporation assemble and manufacture plane components in the future.

 Destinations

 Vietnam Airlines has a network within Asia, North America, Europe and Oceania.
-With about 300 daily flights, the airline flies to 21 destinations domestically, and to 43 internationally.
+With about 300 daily flights, the airline flies to 22 destinations domestically, and to 37 internationally.
 In addition, it has codeshare agreements with a number of airlines for other routes, some of which span to North America.

 Tết flights

-Vietnam Airlines have traditionally increased flights among Vietnamese cities to cater for the heavy demands brought by the annual Tết celebration.
-This busy period, which could fall anywhere from late January to mid-February, is Vietnam's most important celebration; hundreds of extra flights are scheduled by domestic airlines during this period to allow Vietnamese to return to their families, often in rural areas, to celebrate the occasion.
+Vietnam Airlines has traditionally increased flights among Vietnamese cities to cater for the heavy demands brought by the annual Tết celebration.
+This busy period, which could fall anywhere from late January to mid February, is Vietnam's most important celebration; hundreds of extra flights are scheduled by domestic airlines during this period to allow Vietnamese to return to their families, often in rural areas, to celebrate the occasion.
 In 2010, the airline increased its seat capacity from 45% to 120% on certain domestic routes.
 In 2011, it increased additional flights on ten routes, adding more than 100,000 seats.
 About 63,000 of these seats were between Hanoi and Ho Chi Minh City.
 This represented a remarkable 41% increase against normal days.
 In 2013, the carrier added an extra 174,000 seats during the celebratory period, of which 82,000 seats were on the trunk route between its primary hubs.